udan-jayanith/GoHTML/README.md

 # GoHTML

-A powerful and comprehensive HTML parser and DOM manipulation library for Go, bringing JavaScript-like DOM operations to the Go ecosystem.
-Note: GoHTML only support UTF-8.
-It's users responsibility to make sure input is UTF-8.
+A HTML parse and a serializer for Go.
+GoHTML tries to keep semantic similar to JS-DOM API while trying to keep the API simple by not forcing JS-DOM model into GoHTML.
+Because of this GoHTML has node tree model.
+GoHTML tokenizer uses std net/html module for tokenizing in underlining layer.
+There for it's users responsibility to make sure inputs to GoHTML is UTF-8 encoded.
+GoHTML allows direct access to the node tree.

 ## Installation